 Sometimes you really do get what you pay for.
-There are loads of fantastic free games on Android, but spend a little bit of cash and you can enjoy a mobile gaming experience that's every bit as good as it is on an iThing.
+There are loads of great free games on Android, but spend a little cash and you can enjoy some of the best mobile gaming around.

-And when we say 'a little bit', we mean it.
-Only one of the games in this list costs more than a fiver and most can be had for less than the price of a pint.
-Many are free, with in-app purchases available if you choose to take them.
+And when we say ‘a little bit’, we mean it.
+Most of the games covered here can be had for less than the price of a pint – and some are even free.

 The best endless runner for Android is...
 ALONE… (S$2.50)

 Somewhere along the way, a great many games forgot how to be exciting.
 But ALONE… remembers those days of seat-of-the-pants roller-coaster gameplay, where a moment’s distraction spelled game over.
 Here, you’re piloting a tiny ship through deadly caverns at breakneck speed.
 Occasionally, alarms blare, to warn of incoming projectiles.
 All you have is your wits and reactions as your sliding finger directs the ship up and down, before it inevitably comes a cropper on the rocky face of one too many giant asteroids.